games24x7-opensource/starlink-ota/README.md

 - **Monitoring & Logging**: Set up comprehensive monitoring and logging for all components.
 - **Security**: Secure your servers, databases, and storage.
 Ensure proper authentication and authorization for administrative actions.

-## Contributing

-We welcome contributions!
-Please read our `CONTRIBUTING.md` (you'll need to create this file) for guidelines on how to contribute, report bugs, or suggest features.
-This typically includes:

-- Forking the repository.
-- Creating a feature branch.
-- Writing tests for your changes.
-- Ensuring code quality and style consistency.
-- Submitting a pull request.

-## License

-This project is licensed under the [YOUR_LICENSE_NAME](LICENSE.txt).
-(You'll need to create `LICENSE.txt` and choose an appropriate open-source license, e.g., MIT, Apache 2.0).